Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Oklahoma State's games this year have hit the over on two of five set point totals (40%).

-- When Oklahoma State scores more than 16.3 points, it is 4-1 against the spread and 6-0 overall.
+- Oklahoma State is 4-1 against the spread and 6-0 overall in games when it scores more than 16.3 points.

-- Oklahoma State is 4-1 against the spread and 6-0 overall when the team amasses over 250.7 yards.
+- In games that Oklahoma State churns out more than 250.7 yards, the team is 4-1 against the spread and 6-0 overall.

-- This year the Cowboys have turned the ball over nine times, two more than the Cyclones' takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.